-Why did we decide to go to Iceland in April, you ask?
+Oh, did I say Paris?
 Well, you might have heard that if you fly with Icelandair, you are entitled to a free stopover in Iceland for up to 7 nights.
-The plan is, we're going to spend a week in Paris first (because I would like to know what the fuss about Paris in the springtime is all about; have you been?), and then we're going to do the one week stopover in Iceland on our way back.
+Our plan is to spend a week in Paris, France first (because I would like to know what the fuss about Paris in the springtime is all about; have you been?), and then we're going to do the one week stopover in Iceland on our way back.

-Since it still gets dark at night in April in Iceland, there is a slight chance that we might see the northern lights!
-I also read that puffins starts to go back to land in April to breed so there is also the slight chance that we might see those funny birds again.
-Add to that the smaller crowds, the still affordable hotel rooms and the slightly cheaper car rental to the equation and visiting Iceland in April will seem like the best idea ever. ;-)
+Since it still gets dark at night in April in Iceland, there is a slight chance that we might see the Northern Lights!
+I also read that puffins start to go back to land in April to breed so there is also the slight chance that we might see those funny birds again.
+Add to that the smaller crowds, the still affordable hotel rooms, and the slightly cheaper car rental to the equation and visiting Iceland in April will seem like the best idea ever. ;-)

 Since we will only have one week to spend in Iceland this time, we're not going to do the drive around Iceland like we did the last time.
 We're just going to spend a couple of days in Reykjavik and then rent a car and spend the rest of the week driving as far as Jökulsárlón (the famous glacial lagoon) in Southeast Iceland and back, stopping at some old favourites and some other places of interest we missed on our first visit along the way.
 I think it's doable.